 What is Seller’s Discretionary Earnings?

 Seller’s discretionary earnings is a cash-flow based measure of business earnings in an owner-operated business.
 It comprises the profit before tax and interest of a business before the owner’s benefits, non-cash expenses, extraordinary one-time investments, and other non-related business incomes and expenses.
-The metric is used to measure the value of an organization in order to provide potential buyers with a better picture of their expected return on investment.
+This metric is used to measure the value of an organization in order to provide potential buyers with a better picture of their expected return on investment.

-From the seller’s side, calculating the seller’s discretionary earnings allows them to maximize the value of the business before getting into the business sale negotiation with potential buyers.
+From the seller’s side, calculating the seller’s discretionary earnings allows them to maximize the value of the business before getting into a business sale negotiation with potential buyers.
 Understanding how to calculate the seller’s discretionary earnings allows the seller to make the right decision when choosing what expenses and incomes to include.

 To Learn how to perform Valuation Methods such as DCF, Comps and Precedent Transactions, check out CFI’s Business Valuation Modeling Course.

 Components of the Seller’s Discretionary Earnings

 When preparing a business for sale, there are various incomes and expenses that may or may not have an effect on the company’s valuation.
 Knowing what to include in the valuation can help both parties in the negotiation process reach a reasonable valuation of the business.
 Here are some of the items that are included when calculating the seller’s discretionary earnings: